-Name, Student Number, First day of the absence, Reason for absence (absences for personal reasons must also be notified to personal tutors), How long the absence is likely to continue and the experience being missed i.e. Placement/University
+Information required: Name, Student Number, Confirmation of first date of absence, Reason for absence (absences for personal reasons must also be notified to personal tutors), How long the absence is likely to continue and the experience being missed i.e. Placement/University

-Telephone the Absence line 01524 590816 before 12 noon on the first day of absence.
-Provide the same information as listed above.
-Telephone the placement setting as early as possible before the scheduled start time to inform them of the absence.
-Seconded students must also inform their Trust.
+Please remember to contact the placement setting as early as possible before the scheduled start time to inform them of your absence.
+Seconded students must also inform their trusts.

 Step 2 - Close the absence

-Students must telephone the Sickness and Absence line 01524 590816 on the day they are well and fit to return to university or placement even if this is during an off duty day.
-In addition, students must also telephone their placement location to let them know they are fit to return.
+Students must email firstname.lastname@example.org from your university student email account on the day you are well and fit to return to university or placement even if this is during an off duty day.
+In addition, students must also contact their placement location to let them know they are fit to return if applicable.

 Step 3 - Officially record the absence